 What happened in the last conversation

-AllSet is designed so context carries forward inside the chat journey, which is how you get speed without confusion.
+AllSet is designed so context carries forward through the chat, which is how you get speed without confusion.

 4. Built around outcomes that matter